 Deuterocohnia is a genus of plants in the family Bromeliaceae endemic to South America.
-Plants once described as belonging to the genus Abromeitiella have been reevaluated and reclassified within Deuterocohnia following modern DNA analysis.
+After modern DNA analysis, plants once described as belonging to the genus Abromeitiella have been reevaluated and reclassified within Deuterocohnia.
 The generic name honors Ferdinand Julius Cohn, a German botanist and bacteriologist.

 The genus comprises a few generally mat-forming succulents from Argentina and Bolivia.
 They are rosette-forming terrestrial Bromeliads with heavily spined leaf margins.
 The flowers are green and inconspicuous and appear on a short inflorescence.
 These plants do not die after flowering and often rebloom on the same flower spike.
 The sizes range from the tiny Deuterocohnia brevifolia, only a few inches across, to huge plants with broad leaves.